OMCDev-OFCL/OMCDev-OFCL/README.md

 ### Hi there 👋
-### OMCDev is a game publisher started in mid 2019 by an indie developer and started publishing apps in end of 2019.
+### OMCDev is a game publisher operated by an indie developer.
 ### At the moment OMCDev apps are only avaliable for android platform.
 Goal of OMCDev is to make performance and hardware friendly mobile games.
 <!--
 **OMCDev-OFCL/OMCDev-OFCL** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.